These definitions help to explain some of the key concepts in data protection law.

 Data Controllers which are processing the same personal data for different purposes: they are separately responsible for the processing, and for informing the Data Subjects of their own processing purposes (and obtaining any necessary Data Subject consents).

-The formal statement delivered by the Data Controller, by which the Controller discharges their responsibility to inform Data Subjects of the identity of the Data Controller, and other necessary information to ensure fair processing, in particular relating to the purposes for which the data is being processed and Data Subjects' rights.
-QMUL's privacy notice for its website is linked in the footer of all its website pages.
+The formal statements delivered by the Data Controller, by which the Controller discharges their responsibility to inform Data Subjects of the identity of the Data Controller, and other necessary information to ensure fair processing, in particular relating to the purposes for which the data is being processed and Data Subjects' rights.
+For example, QMUL's privacy notice for its website is linked in the footer of all its website pages.

 Data Subject Access Request